Kinzinger says Trump would likely lie under oath to Jan. 6 committee - ExBulletin

 Kinzinger says Trump would likely lie under oath to Jan.
 6 committee

-Rep. Adam Kinzinger (R-Ill.) said Sunday he saw no point in trying to get Donald Trump to testify before the committee investigating the Jan.
-6 riot on Capitol Hill because he didn’t believe not that the former president would tell the truth, even under oath.
+(The Hill) Rep. Adam Kinzinger (R-Ill.) said Sunday he saw no point in trying to get Donald Trump to testify before the committee investigating the Jan.
+6 riot on Capitol Hill, because he did not trust the former president. the truth, even under oath.

 Donald Trump has made it clear that he is not shy about telling the truth.
 Let’s just say that’s an understatement.
 He lies all the time.
 I wouldn’t even tell him to lie under oath, so I don’t know what the value is there, Kinzinger said Sunday on CBS Face the Nation.